spanninglabs/templates/nextjs-starter-template/README.md

 # nextjs-starter-template

-This is a boot starter template or example app for Spanning Labs [Next.js](https://nextjs.org/) app.
+This is a boot starter template or example app for Spanning Labs [Next.js](https://nextjs.org/) app in the existing mono-repo.
 This project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started